This was planted in 2021. It had some gorgeous flowers the first year. It’s now about 4′ tall.

 Yield in 2022: TBD.

-This was planted about 4 years ago and is about 6 feet tall.
+These were planted about 4 years ago and are now over 6 feet tall.
 There were three bushes planted in the first box.
 Two have done well.

 Yield in 2022: Six 24 oz. containers.